Incorporating readiness personas can strengthen your outreach effectiveness and optimize your population health engagement and coaching metrics.

 A truer statement could not be said.

-In working with hundreds of organizations on their member or patient engagement strategy it’s become apparent that effective “outreach” is still something widely misunderstood across the industry, and there is no chance of population health management success (of RAF score optimization for Medicare Advantage populations) if we can’t effectively reach people.
+In working with hundreds of organizations on their member or patient engagement strategy it’s become apparent that effective patient or member “outreach” is still something widely misunderstood across the industry, and there is no chance of population health management success (of RAF score optimization for Medicare Advantage populations) if we can’t effectively reach people.

 Let me be quick to point out that this mentality eventually results in a negative perception of your progress and program success.